 What is a wireless router?

-As Wikipedia states, a wireless router is a device that performs the functions of a simple router with additional functions of a wireless access point.
+As Wikipedia states, it is a device that performs the functions of a simple router with additional functions of a wireless access point.
 This means you are able to connect your laptop to the internet over the air using the 802.11 wireless standard.

 The greatest advantage is that multiple people can surf the web, watch YouTube, or download files all at one time using just one device.